jeffreytse/jekyll-jeffreytse-blog/_posts/2021-11-20-the-handbook-of-algorithm.md

 ### Analysis Method

+Notations:

+- Big O (The worst)
+- Big Omega (The best)
+- Big Delta (The range between the worst and the best)

-We use the "Big-O Notation" to expression complexsity of a algorithm.
+We use the "Big-O Notation" to expression complexity of a algorithm.

 Here is some common algorithm complexities: